nicobou/satie/SATIE-OSC-API.md

 -  azimuth : azimuth in degrees (-180 ...
 180)
 -  elevation : elevation in degrees (-180 ...
 180)
 -  gainDB : gain in decibles
+-  delayMS : delay in milliseconds
+-  lpHz : low pass filter in Hertz

 The content of the `update` message is configurable.
 The variable `SatieOSC.update_custom_keys` is a `List` (by default it is empty) to hold extra _keys_.
 You can assign a list of any parameters affecting SATIE instances and it will forward appropriate messages, i.e:

 ```
 ~satie.osc.update_custom_keys = [\freq]
 ```
 will tell SATIE to expect 5 values.
-Sending `/satie/source/update sffff boo 90 0 -30 800` will weave the _keys_ with received _values_ to `\aziDeg, 90, \eleDeg, 90, \gainDB, -30, \freq, 800` and set these parameters to the instance named `boo` .
+Sending `/satie/source/update sffff boo 90 0 -30 1.0 12000 800` will weave the _keys_ with received _values_ to `\aziDeg, 90, \eleDeg, 90, \gainDB, -30, \delayMS, 1.0, \lpHz, 12000, \freq, 800` and set these parameters to the instance named `boo` .

 The message is checked for length so SATIE will print a warning if the number of received values is not equal to the sum of lengths of `Satie.update_message_keys` and `Satie.update_custom_keys` but will try to apply the message anyways.